-Jacob Minerd III was born on the Fourth of July 1816 (or 1817) in Hexebarger near Kingwood, Somerset County, PA, the son of Jacob and Catherine (Younkin) Minerd Jr. Extensive research of his life in newspapers and court records reveal a long life filled with activity.
+Jacob Minerd III was born on the Fourth of July 1816 (or 1817) in Hexebarger near Kingwood, Somerset County, PA, the son of Jacob and Catherine (Younkin) Minerd Jr. Extensive research in local newspapers and court records reveals a long life filled with activity.

-Jacob and Rachel had only one child, Elizabeth (Minerd) Long Gallentine.
+Jacob and Rachel together produced an only daughter, Elizabeth (Minerd) Long Gallentine.

 Jacob's name was recorded in Somerset County records when he bought items at estate auctions of deceased neighbors.
-His purchases were small but provide a window into his needs of the time -- including a bell (34 cents) and kettle ($1.01) at the estate sale in January 1840 of his late cousin, John J. Younkin; and two chairs (27 cents), also in 1840, also from the estate of John J. Younkin.
+His purchases were small but provide a window into his needs of the time -- including a bell (34 cents) and kettle ($1.01) at the estate sale in January 1840 of his late cousin, John J. Younkin; and two chairs (27 cents), also in 1840, also from the Younkin estate.

 In 1854, serving as a trustee of the Methodist Episcopal Church, Jacob persuaded his brother John to sell a small portion of his farm to the congregation "so that they shall erect and build a house or place of worship for use of members."
 (The "M. Church" is shown next to the farms of "Jno.
 Minerd" and "Jac.
 Minerd" on a rare 1860 map, seen here.
 The "W.B.Ch." was the "Winebrennarian" Church of God, also known as the Old Bethel Church.)
 Jacob's church was named "Mt.
 Zion."
 Nineteen years later, in 1873, the tract was sold back into private hands by the remaining trustees -- Harmon Younkin, William Eicher and John Eicher.
 It's thought that the Mt.
 Zion congregation joined with a newly formed church, the Mt.
 Bethel Church at nearby Paddytown.
 [Note -- Harmon Younkin's daughter Joanna would later marry Jacob's nephew Ephraim Miner.]